 Indeed, evidence from different countries indicates that geographic distance acts as an important constraint on firm-university collaboration (Anselin et al., 1997; Audrestch and Feldman, 1996; Branstetter, 2000; Jaffe, 1989), which becomes even more difficult in large countries such as China.
 Indeed, Hong (2008) finds a strong localizing trend in knowledge flows from universities to firms in China.
 Abramovsky and Simpson (2011) suggest that chemical firms in the UK tend to collaborate with universities that are within a 10 km radius.
 Similarly, using Chinese patents, Hong and Su (2013) demonstrated that geographic distance impedes firm-university collaborations.
-Therefore, although our measure may include some inter-regional collaborations, this aspect is not likely to introduce a serious bias in the results.
+Therefore, although our measure may include some inter-regional collaboration in some cases and is not as accurate as distinct measures of intra-and inter-regional collaborations, this aspect is not likely to introduce a serious bias in the results.